Namamugi Incident: Course of events

 On 14 September 1862, four British citizens – the Shanghai-based merchant Charles Lennox Richardson, two Yokohama-based merchants, Woodthorpe Charles Clark and William Marshall, and Marshall's sister-in-law Margaret Watson Borradaile – were travelling on the Tōkaidō road in Japan en route to visit the Kawasaki Daishi temple near Kawasaki, though they were warned by officials to not travel along the Tokaido that day as the procession of a lord was going to pass through that day.
 Richardson had recently announced his retirement, and was visiting the temple with his friends en route back to England.
 The party had departed the treaty port of Yokohama at 2:30 pm by boat, crossing Yokohama harbour to Kanagawa village, to join their horses which had been sent ahead.
 They were travelling north through the nearby village of Namamugi (now part of Tsurumi Ward, Yokohama) when they encountered the large, armed retinue of Shimazu Hisamitsu, the regent and father of Shimazu Tadayoshi, the daimyō of the Satsuma Domain.

 Shimazu was heading in the opposite direction to Richardson and his party, who continued to ride along the side of the road without dismounting until they reached the main body of the procession, which occupied the entire width of the road.
-Richardson, leading his party, rode up to the middle of Shimazu's procession and did not dismount despite being gestured repeatedly to do so.
+Accounts differ as to the nature of the altercation.
 Richardson was subsequently slashed and mortally wounded by one of the Satsuma bodyguards.
-Clark and Marshall were also severely wounded by the Satsuma but Borrodaile was not harmed, and the three rode away as fast as they could.
-Richardson fell from his horse and Shimazu gave the order for todome — the coup de grâce — to be given, with several samurai proceeding to hack and stab at Richardson with swords and lances.
+Clark and Marshall were also severely wounded by the Satsuma, and the three rode away as fast as they could.
+Richardson fell from his horse and Shimazu gave the order for todome – the coup de grâce – to be given, with several samurai proceeding to hack and stab at Richardson with swords and lances.
 A post-mortem examination of Richardson's body showed ten mortal wounds, and he was buried in the Yokohama Foreign General Cemetery, between the later graves of Marshall and Clark.